tinsever/google-font-installer/README.md

 <a id="google-font-list-properties"></a>
 #### Public properties
 ###### `data` [Array]
-Array of GoogleFont instances, a class that extends the data provided by the Google APIs.
+Array of GoogleFont instances, a class that extends the data provided by google-webfonts-helper.
 Empty until 'success' event.
-###### `apiKey` [String]
-The Google APIs Key setted with the constructor or with setApiKey().

 <a id="google-font-list-methods"></a>
 #### Public methods